sminhxn/Vex-Nationals-Analysis/README.md

 | **SP** | Strength of Schedule Points | Sum of the losing alliance's scores in matches played.
 2nd tiebreaker (Third basis of ranking Teams). |

 ## Research Question
+Version 1: **"How well do WP, AP, and SP actually explain qualification rankings, and is the current tiebreaker system statistically justified?"**

-**"Do AP and SP meaningfully improve qualification rankings beyond WP, and is their current order as tiebreakers statistically justified?"**
+Version 2: **"Do AP and SP meaningfully improve qualification rankings beyond WP, and is their current order as tiebreakers statistically justified?"**

 ## SQ1
+"How strongly does Win Points (WP) alone explain qualification ranking?"

+Methods used:
+Pearson Correlation
+Linear Regression

 ## SQ2
+"Among teams tied on WP, does AP effectively differentiate qualification rankings?"

+Methods used:
+WP Tie Group Identification
+Pearson Correlation (within WP ties)
+Rank Accuracy Analysis
+One-Way ANOVA

 ## SQ3
+"Among teams tied on both WP and AP, does SP effectively differentiate qualification rankings?"

+Methods used:
+WP+AP Tie Group Identification
+Pearson Correlation (within WP+AP ties)
+Rank Accuracy Analysis
+One-Way ANOVA

 ## Final Conclusion
 WP is doing almost all of the work.
 With r = -0.9176 and R² = 0.8419, Win Points alone explains roughly 84% of the variance in final ranking.
 This confirms that WP is, by a wide margin, the dominant factor in qualification ranking, which makes sense, since it directly reflects match outcomes.
 But the fact that R² isn't 1.0 also confirms that ties exist and a tiebreaker system is genuinely necessary.